KlenM/Manuscript-PhD-thesis/content/6_application.md

 &+\sinh^2\xi\left(\left\langle\eta_0\right\rangle+\left\langle\eta_\tau\right\rangle+\left\langle\eta_0\right\rangle\left\langle\eta_\tau\right\rangle\sinh^2\xi\right)\Big]
 \end{split}
 $$
-- is negative $\mathcal{W}<0$.
+According to the Simon criterion, the transmitted state is entangled if and only if $\mathcal W<0$.

+The expression for $\mathcal W$ factorizes into two multiplicative terms.
+The second factor is strictly positive for all physically allowed values of the transmittances and the squeezing parameter.
-- The second term is always positive so it can't change the sign of $\mathcal{W}$ and can be omited.
+As a result, it cannot influence the sign of $\mathcal W$ and can be omitted when determining the entanglement condition.
-- Then the sign of $\mathcal W$ is invariant under global rescaling of the transmittances, which implies that entanglement preservation is independent on determenistic losses, including qunatum memory and optical system.
+Therefore, the sign of $\mathcal W$ is fully determined by the first factor.
+Importantly, this factor is invariant under a global rescaling of the trasmittances $\eta_0$ and $\eta_\tau$.
+This implies that entanglement preservation is independent of deterministic losses, including losses introduced by the quantum memory and the optical system.

-- W by s
+^[fig:cvent] shows the regions of entanglement preservation for a TMSV state transmitted through atmospheric channels.
+The horizontal axis represents the wind-driven shift $s$, which corresponds to the time separation between pulses $\tau = s / v$, where $v$ is the transverse wind speed (see ^[sec:timecorr]).
+The vertical axis shows the squeezing parameter $\xi$ of the initial TMSV state.
+The shaded regions correspond to $\mathcal W<0$, where the Simon criterion certifies that the received state remains entangled.

+The figure reveals a counterintuitive feature: increasing the squeezing parameter $\xi$ reduces the maximum wind-driven shift for which entanglement is preserved.
+As a result, stronger squeezing does not improve entanglement robustness in atmospheric channels.

+For a squeezing parameter of $\xi = 2$ and a turbulence strength of $\sigma_R^2 = 11$, Gaussian entanglement remains for wind-driven shifts up to $s = 6.4\ \mathrm{cm}$, corresponding to a time separation of $\tau = 6.4\ \mathrm{ms}$ for a transverse wind speed of $v = 10\ \mathrm{m/s}$.
+This demonstrates that entanglement between light pulses is highly robust, persisting beyond millisecond time intervals.
+However, losses associated with the quantum memory can significantly reduce the absolute value of the Simon certifier.

 - s threshold by rho (introduced in timecorr)
 - conclusion
 - further?